Oziel-Silva/swapi/README.md

 ```
 wait for fell seconds...

-In order to alter the MGLT value we need parse it on the url, for exemple:
+In order to alter the MGLT value we need put it on the url, for exemple:
 ```
 http://127.0.0.1:8080?MGLT=500000
 ````